d-ries/linux-essentials/04_filesandfolders/02_lab.md

 ..  .bash_logout   .profile     .sudo_as_admin_successful
 student@linux-ess:~$
 ```
 Note that the output of the `ls -a` command may be different on your system.
-The man goal is that we get a list of hidden files (files starting with `.`).
+The main goal is that we get a list of hidden files (files starting with `.`).
 Linus wants to check if these files (or folders) actually contain contents.
 To do this he uses the `man ls` command to search for options to view file sizes:
 ```bash
 student@linux-ess:~$ ls -alh
 total 52K